 On or about October 30, 1997, Mr. Matthew M. Freeman commenced a civil lawsuit against the Company and two of its officers and directors in Vermont Superior Court.
 Mr. Freeman claims to have performed services for the Company prior to 1995 and in his lawsuit is seeking a three-percent equity interest in the Company or the monetary equivalent thereof, as well as punitive damages.
 The Company and the officers and directors have answered the Complaint, denied Mr. Freeman's allegations of wrongdoing, and asserted various defenses.
-In order to facilitate the completion of the initial public offering of the Company's Class A Common Stock in November 1997, certain stockholders of the Company agreed to indemnify the Company for any settlement by the Company or any award against the Company in excess of \$350,000 (but not for legal fees paid by or on behalf of Casella or any other third party).
+In order to facilitate the completion of the initial public offering of the Company served to indemnify the Company for any settlement by the Company or any award against the Company in excess of \$350,000 (but not for legal fees paid by or on behalf of Casella or any other third party).
 The Company accrued a \$215,000 reserve for this claim during the year ended April 30, 1998.